 What Sets UM-Flint's Computer Science & Information Systems (MS) Program Apart?

 The Master of Science (MS) in Computer Science and Information Systems program offers concentrations in Computer Science or Information Systems, as well as a preparatory Fast Track for those without a computer science background.
 It prepares you to enter and excel in a career as an administrator, analyst, designer, developer, or programmer leading technology teams.

-Our program offers a unique educational experience through our multi-media Cyber Classroom, which captures the classroom experience through an advanced robotic audio-video recording system.
+Become immersed in the lectures captured in our unique cyber classroom experience through an advanced robotic audio-video recording system.
 The system processes multiple cameras, microphones, and digital input devices such as digital white boards and document cameras with an intelligent autonomous recording system to capture everything with clarity.
 As an online student, you’ll be able to interact with the faculty through our BlackBoard® online content management system.
-The Cyber Classroom allows you to tailor your education from a completely virtual online learning experience to a completely in-class, on-campus experience, or to a combination of both.
+You will also have the capability to utilize the playback on demand feature, allowing you to watch the lectures as